rctn/pseudocerebellum/docs/source/data/granule.rst

    This value is used in :cite:`LoebnerEE-1989` (the value is probably from the same source, e.g. :cite:`PalkovitsM+2-1971b`).

+   The granule cell : Purkinje cell ratio was 1700-1800.  :cite:`PalkovitsM+2-1971b` p.
+29.

+See Table 2 in note for :cite:`LangeW-1975` for granule cell : Purkinje cell ratio for different species.

 Connection to Purkinje Cells